 Paper 3: higher level extension, set as one essay from three main topic areas: power places & networks, human diversity, global risks.
 Coursework, based on fieldwork, is still important, being worth 25% of the final mark at Standard Level and 20% of the final mark at Higher Level.

 The business management course is designed to meet the current and future needs of students who want to develop their knowledge of business content, concepts and tools to assist with business decision making.
 Future employees, business leaders, entrepreneurs or social entrepreneurs need to be confident, creative and compassionate as change agents for business in an increasingly interconnected global marketplace.
 The business management course is designed to encourage the development of these attributes.
 Through the exploration of four interdisciplinary concepts: creativity, change, ethics and sustainability, this course empowers students to explore these concepts from a business perspective.
 Business management focuses on business functions, management processes and decision-making in contemporary contexts of strategic uncertainty.
 Students examine how business decisions are influenced by factors that are internal and external to an organization and how these decisions impact upon a range of internal and external stakeholders.
 Emphasis is placed on strategic decision-making and the operational business functions of human resource management, finance and accounts, marketing, and operations management.
-There are 2 exam papers; Paper 1 is based on a pre-released statement that specifies the context and background for the unseen case study and is 1 hour 30 minutes.
-Paper 2 is based on unseen stimulus material with a quantitative focus – the exam paper is also 1 hour 30 minutes.
+There are 2 exam papers; Paper 1 is based on a pre-released statement that specifies the context and background for the unseen case study.
+Paper 2 is based on unseen stimulus material with a quantitative focus.
 For the IA in Business, students produce a research project about a real business issue or problem facing a particular organization using a conceptual lens.

 Students are required to keep a portfolio of commentaries in which they collect short extracts from published news media and then comment on them in the light of their understanding of Economics at that stage of the course.
 Students will submit three commentaries of not more than 800 words each.
 The coursework accounts for 20% of the final mark at Higher and 30% at Standard Level.